learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 # Difference between means: -0.5046680000000023
 ```

 We can see there is a small difference between sample mean and population mean.
-A increase in sample size can help reduce this difference.
+An increase in sample size can help reduce this difference.

 The central limit theorem states the distribution of **many sample means**, known as a **sampling distribution**, will be normally distributed.
 This rule holds even if the underlying distribution itself is not normally distributed as we saw above.

-As a result we can treat the sample mean as if it were drawn from a normal distribution.
+As a result, we can treat the sample mean as if it were drawn from a normal distribution.

 To illustrate, let's create a sampling distribution by taking 100 samples from our population and then making 100 point estimates of the mean.
 Calculate the mean and standard deviation of sample means.